Developmental Meetings

 How to run developmental meetings?

-• Start the meeting by going around the group and asking everyone to say something positive while everyone else listens.
+• Start the meeting by asking each person to say something positive while everyone else listens.
 You can ask them to say something that is going well or directly related to the topic.
-For example, if you are discussing customer service, it might help to ask them to say why this is important to them.
+For example, when discussing customer service, ask them why they care about this.
 This activity allows people to connect and be positive.

-• Create a plan from the group’s fundamental interests and concerns.
-Ask them to list the most critical issues they would like the group to work on today.
+• Ask each person to list the most critical issues they need to address together to make a positive difference.
 Put them on a chart without editing or commenting.
-Then ask each person to tick off the (say) three issues they would like to resolve.
-The subjects with the most ticks are the agenda for the meeting.
+Then, ask each person to tick off the (say) three issues they would like to resolve.
+The subjects with the most ticks are on the meeting’s agenda.

 • If you need to get everyone thinking about something quickly, ask people to take a few minutes each way to talk and listen to each other in pairs.
-Pair work is particularly effective when you are a bit stuck on something controversial.
+Pair work is particularly effective when you are stuck on a controversial topic.
 The thoughts from their paired discussions are usually constructive.
 It is valuable when you want a thoughtful response to an announcement of a change.
 Ask each pair to come up with a question or a comment.
 You will get more thoughtful comments than if you ask a large group.

 • At the end of the meeting, or halfway through if it is a long one, ask people what they have learned, what was good about it and how the next one could be better.